GoogleCloudDataproc/initialization-actions/rapids/README.md

 REGION=<region>
 gcloud dataproc clusters create $CLUSTER_NAME \
     --region $REGION \
-    --image-version 1.4-ubuntu18 \
+    --image-version preview-ubuntu18 \
-    --master-machine-type n1-standard-32 \
+    --master-machine-type n1-standard-16 \
-    --master-accelerator type=nvidia-tesla-t4,count=4 \
+    --master-accelerator type=nvidia-tesla-t4,count=2 \
-    --worker-machine-type n1-standard-32 \
+    --worker-machine-type n1-standard-16 \
-    --worker-accelerator type=nvidia-tesla-t4,count=4 \
+    --worker-accelerator type=nvidia-tesla-t4,count=2 \
     --optional-components=ANACONDA \
-    --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh,gs://goog-dataproc-initialization-actions-${REGION}/rapids/rapids.sh \
+    --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh,gs://goog-dataproc-initialization-actions-${REGION}/dask/dask.sh,gs://goog-dataproc-initialization-actions-${REGION}/rapids/rapids.sh \
-    --initialization-action-timeout=60m \
+    --initialization-action-timeout=30m \
     --metadata gpu-driver-provider=NVIDIA,rapids-runtime=DASK \
     --enable-component-gateway
 ```

 ### Run Dask RAPIDS workload

-Once the cluster has been created, the Dask scheduler listens for workers on
+Once the cluster has been created, if using `standalone` mode, the Dask
-port `8786`, and its status dashboard is on port `8787` on the Dataproc master
+scheduler listens for workers on port `8786`, and its status dashboard is on
-node.
-These ports can be changed by modifying the `install_systemd_dask_service`
+port `8787` on the Dataproc master node.
+These ports can be changed by
-function in the initialization action script.
+modifying the `install_systemd_dask_service` function in the initialization action script.

 To connect to the Dask web interface, you will need to create an SSH tunnel as
 described in the